algolia/api-clients-automation/clients/algoliasearch-client-dart/packages/chopper_requester/README.md

 #### Parsing JSON in the background using Isolates

 Parsing JSON in the background is a good idea if you don't want to block the main thread.
-Please see the [Chopper documentation](https://hadrien-lejard.gitbook.io/chopper/faq#decoding-json-using-isolates) on Decoding JSON using thread pool workers.
+Please see the [Chopper documentation](https://hadrien-lejard.gitbook.io/chopper/faq#decoding-json-using-isolates) on Decoding JSON using Isolate worker pools.

 ## License